manoaroomiematch/manoaroomiematch.github.io/index.md

 ### Landing Page

-The landing page is displayed when users visit the main RoomieMatch site.
-It introduces the platform’s purpose and key features.
+The landing page is displayed when users first visit RoomieMatch.
+It provides an introduction to the platform’s purpose and highlights its key features.

 <div class="text-center p-4">
   <img width="500px" src="../img/landing_m1.png" class="img-thumbnail" >